 The Type column contains icons to indicate the type of matched phrase:

 7.Click alongside the entry you mistaught and want to remove.

 If you have deleted mistaken license recognition phrases, you need to re-import the license file that contains the licenses that you mistaught with the Import Method set to Overwrite.
 When you re-import this file, License Optimizer automatically recognizes all of the licenses that you correctly taught it and displays on the License Matching page any licenses that you removed the recognition phrase for, so that you can teach it the correct phrase.

 If you have deleted a recognition file or phrase for a program, you need to run recognition for the changes to take effect.
 You can run recognition by clicking Initiate Recognition at the top of each of the Recognition tabs.

 Only valid license records can be used in reconciliation, so we need to make sure that the licenses we have in the system are valid: License validation.

-Software Library – further information in the License Optimizer help
+Software Library – further information about the software library

 Was this article useful?